Esri/python-toolbox-for-rapid/README.md

   This tool updates the weight table specifically for the scenario in which the drainage line and the catchment features are not    one-to-one relationship.
 It does the following to the weight table:

-  1. Remove the rows with stream IDs that don’t have a match in drainage lines
+  1. remove the rows with stream IDs that don’t have a match in drainage lines
-  2. Add rows with stream IDs that are in drainage lines but not in catchments.
+  2. add rows with stream IDs that are in drainage lines but not in catchments.
 In these newly added rows, the contributing area and  the weight are given values of 0.
 And the npoints that representing the total number of computational grids contributing to the same catchment is given the value of 1.

 * #### Create Inflow File From ECMWF/WRF-Hydro Runoff

   This tool creates the RAPID inflow file from ECMWF / WRF-Hydro runoff data.
 It does the following:

-  1. Obtain a list of stream IDs based on the input drainage line feature class
+  1. obtain a list of stream IDs based on the input drainage line feature class
-  2. For each stream feature, obtain the information of all contributing computational grids from the weight table
+  2. for each stream feature, obtain the information of all contributing computational grids from the weight table
-  3. Calculate the runoff to each stream feature based on the computational-grid-specific runoff rates from the ECMWF / WRF-Hydro runoff data file and the contributing areas from the weight table
+  3. calculate the runoff to each stream feature based on the computational-grid-specific runoff rates from the ECMWF / WRF-Hydro runoff data file and the contributing areas from the weight table
-  4. If the stream ID does not have any corresponding record in the weight table, its runoff is specified as 0
+  4. if the stream ID does not have any corresponding record in the weight table, its runoff is specified as 0
-  5. Write the runoff data into the inflow file in netCDF format
+  5. write the runoff data into the inflow file in netCDF format

 ### Postprocessing tools